devJSQ/tree-with-non-premitive-data-type/README.md

 In `Node` class:

 1 - create String (name) attribute to store the name.
 2 - Create 3 pointer (left, center, right).

 In `main` class:

 3 - Create Tree with than name (T).
-4 - Accecc the root data (name) and print it
+4 - Accecc the root data (name) and print it.
-5 - Update the root data (name) to be Mohammed
+5 - Update the root data (name) to be Mohammed.
-6 - Create root child (left child) with the name "Ali" 7 - Print tree values using (printTreeValues) method.
+6 - Create root child (left child) with the name "Ali".
+7 - Print tree values using (printTreeValues) method.
 8 - Output should be the same as below:
 ```java
 Print root value
 Ahmed